Hexheld/hexheld-docs/MD/Pilot16.md

 Operations: `rmw += src`, `rmw += src + CF`

-Adds the read-modify-write and source operands together, storing the sum to the read-modify-write operand.
+Adds the source operand to the read-modify-write operand.

 `ADC` adds an extra 1 if the `C` flag is set, allowing the carry output of a previous addition or other operation to be carried into the addition.
 It essentially performs a 3-addent addition.